djotaku/adventofcode/2015/Day_22/README.md

   - If poison already in effect, Magic Missile
   - Also a check to make sure don’t cast anything already running -> have Bools related to each spell running -> put it into the dict for the spell?

+Ended up having to abandon any kind of
 ## What I Learned

 ### Generic